-For Toggl Desktop and Toggl Button users the tracking reminders are nothing new, but for web app users this is definitely something worth giving a try (specially if you’re new to Toggl and are having a hard time remembering to start the timer).
+For Toggl Track Desktop and Toggl Track Button users the tracking reminders are nothing new, but for web app users this is definitely something worth giving a try (specially if you’re new to Toggl Track and are having a hard time remembering to start the timer).

-2 – Recording your computer usage with Toggl Timeline
+2 – Recording your computer usage with Toggl Track Timeline

 When enabled, timeline records every website and program that you view for longer than 10 seconds, and displays your workday in 15-minute graphic chunks.
 The chunks become highly useful if you’ve forgotten to start the timer, and want to see when you actually started working.